midlantica/LovelyBunchOfCoconuts/content/quotes/it-is-seldom-that-liberty-of-any-kind-is-lost-all-at-once.md

 ---
-title: "It is seldom that liberty of any kind is lost all at once"
+title: 'It is seldom that liberty of any kind is lost all at once'
 ---

 ## "It is seldom that liberty of any kind is lost all at once."